iahmadj/bookyard/README.md

 # EcommerceCosmetica

-Cosmetica is an android project based on Firebsase Firestore.
+Cosmetica is an android project based on Firebase Firestore.
 After graduating my master degree I wanted to share the application I've made to complete my second year, so other people can use it in a free way.

 ![Screenshot1](screen1.png)